Blade of the Immortal (film): Reception

-Another comparison based on Manji's supernatural powers was made by Blu Ray but rather than Logan, the 1986 Highlander film due to the portrayal of immortal fighters.
+Blu Ray compared the supernatural powers possessed by protagonist Manji to those of the titular characters in the films Logan and 1986's Highlander due to the portrayal of immortal fighters.
 Japan Times highly praised Kimura's work for his emotional and physical scenes despite not being at his prime in the film, comparing him to Tom Cruise.
-Although IGN criticized Manji's and Rin's journey for being an excuse to battle a large amount of characters, the reviewer enjoyed their relationship, comparing them to Logan like The Guardian while also being selfaware of the idea of revenge.
+Although IGN criticized Manji's and Rin's journey for being an excuse to battle a large amount of characters, the reviewer enjoyed their relationship, also comparing them to Logan while also being self-aware of the idea of revenge.

-In May 2017, Hiroaki Samura stated that he rejected Hollywood's suggestions for a live-action due to the changes Westerns tend to make.
+In May 2017, Hiroaki Samura stated that he rejected Hollywood's suggestions for a live-action adaptation due to the changes Westerns tend to make.
 In regards to Miike's film, he had this to say: